 It was now time to re-set, re-adjust, re-start and re-focus.
 We knew we needed faith, trust and an awesome embryologist.
 It was going to take a whole team to make our dream come true.

 The most frustrating part of IVF is it is out of our control.
 I did over time find things I could control such as, when I asked for help, how I speak to myself, the boundaries I set, who I gain support from, caring for my body, mind and spirit.
 These were my responsibilities.
 I feel strength also comes with knowing you are not alone, and I truly believe social support is the most powerful protection against the overwhelming feelings that cause stress.
 I created my Instagram account to stay afloat, seek compassion, empathy and kindness.
 We are stronger together!

 On the 18th November we had seven blastocysts cryopreserved in total, and transfer day would be 14th December 2018.
 We planned for a fresh transfer, but ovarian hyper stimulation occurred and we changed our plan to frozen embryo transfer.

 We must admit we were a little nervous receiving our treatment abroad as our Spanish was very poor.
-IVF-Spain was fantastic, all their staff spoke very good English, we were embarrassed we hadn’t learnt more Spanish.
+IVF-Life was fantastic, all their staff spoke very good English, we were embarrassed we hadn’t learnt more Spanish.
 We were assigned a patient care co-ordinator called Mari, she was our main point of contact.
 While back in England that communication did not stop, emails provided quick responses, and no question was a silly question.